 Nationwide, the demand for library services – open access to books and computers, educational opportunities that support lifelong learning, and free public meeting spaces – continues to rise.
 From toddlers to teens, new immigrants to new entrepreneurs, people are flocking to their libraries.

-Over the last ten years, the Friends of HCL have granted nearly $16 million to the Library to support capital improvements to keep our libraries relevant and accessible for all.
+Over the last ten years, Friends of HCL have granted nearly $16 million to the Library to support capital improvements to keep our libraries relevant and accessible for all.

 Here is a selection of capital project the Friends of HCL have invested in during the last decade: